Kay-Westerhof/esp8266_p1meter_manualwifi/README.md

 Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)

+## Setup wifi settings
+To specify which access point you want to use, change the bssid in settings.h to the bssid of your access point.
+Make sure USE_SPECIFIC_BSSID is set to true, otherwise the setting will not have any effect.

 ## about this fork
 This fork (tries) to add support for the `Landys and Gyr E360` smartmeter (DSMR5.0)